Jeremiah Curtin: Life

 Born in Detroit, Michigan, to Irish parents, Curtin spent his early life on the family farm in what is now Greendale, Wisconsin and later attended Harvard College, despite his parents preference that he go to a Catholic college.
 While there he studied under folklorist Francis James Child.
 Curtin graduated from Harvard in 1863.
 Curtin then moved to New York where he read law, and worked for the U.S. Sanitary Commission while translating and teaching German.

 In 1864 he went to Russia, where he served as secretary to Cassius M. Clay, Minister to the Russian court.
 During his time in Russia, Curtin became friends with Konstantin Pobedonostsev, professor of law at Moscow State University.
 He also visited Czechoslovakia and the Caucasus, and studied Slavic languages.
 While continuing to improve his Russian language skills, he also studied Czech, Polish, Bohemian, Lithuanian, Latvian, Hungarian, and Turkish.
 Curtin returned to the United States in 1868 for a brief visit.
 Clay assumed that around this time Curtin made some comments to William H. Seward that cost Clay an appointment as Secretary of War.
 Clay referred to Curtin as a "Jesuit Irishman".

 Upon his return to the United States, Curtin lectured on Russia and the Caucasus.
 In 1872 he married Alma M. Cardell.
 Mrs. Cardell acted as his secretary.
 In 1883 Curtin was employed by the Bureau of American Ethnology as a field worker.
 His specialties were his work with American Indian languages and Slavic languages.

 In 1900, Curtin travelled to Siberia, which resulted in the book A Journey in Southern Siberia (published posthumously).
 The first part of the book is a travelogue; the last two-thirds is a record of the mythology of the Buryat people, including a prose summary of Gesar as performed by Manshuud Emegeev.

 In 1905, he was asked by President Theodore Roosevelt to serve at the peace conference in Portsmouth, New Hampshire, bringing an end to the Russo-Japanese War.

 Jeremiah Curtin died December 14, 1906, in Burlington Vermont and was buried in Greenwood Cemetery in Bristol.

 His grandson Harry Sylvester, an American Catholic author, was born in 1908.

 Irish folklore

-Curtin visited Ireland on five occasions between 1871 and 1893, where he collected folkloric material in southwest Munster, the Aran Islands, and other Irish language regions with the help of interpreters.
+Curtin visited Ireland on five occasions between 1871 and 1893, and collected folkloric material in southwest Munster, the Aran Islands, and other Irish language regions with the help of interpreters.
 From this work he produced Myths and Folklore of Ireland (1890), an important source for folk material used by Yeats; Hero Tales of Ireland (1894); and Tales of the Fairies and Ghost World (1895).
 He also published a series of articles in The New York Sun, later edited and republished as Irish Folk Tales by Séamus Ó Duilearga in 1944.